 Because the Regional Bicycle Transportation Network has been the established regional network since 2015, it is appropriate to continue monitoring progress on its implementation.
 Table 2 shows the estimated centerline miles of existing and planned Regional Bicycle Transportation Network alignments and/or corridors and their corresponding percentages of total network centerline miles.
-These totals include all recent network updates further described under the "Regional Bicycle Transportation Network update process" section below.
+These totals include all recent network updates further described under the "Regional Bicycle Transportation Network updates further described under the "Regional Bicycle Transportation Network update process" section below.